Blog

 Regularly monitor and adjust accordingly

 Regularly monitoring and adjusting TACoS trends is essential to ensure that your advertising strategy aligns with the overall business goals.
-Keeping a close eye on the metric helps you identify inefficiency signs early, capitalize on opportunities, and adapt to changes quickly.
+Keeping a close eye on the Amazon metrics helps you identify signs of inefficiency early, capitalize on opportunities, and adapt to changes quickly.
 Some of the key metrics to monitor are:

 • Organic vs. Paid Sales Ratio: Finding a healthy balance between the sales from your advertising and organic efforts is important for sustainable growth and effective ad spend.